Chemical Spill & Plant Leak Attorneys

-Spills at chemical plants may happen in any instance where safety regulations are overlooked, equipment malfunctions, or someone fails to act with proper caution.
-Workers must be properly trained and provided with the right safety equipment for their protection and to prevent spills from occurring in the first place.
+Spills at chemical plants are often caused by cutting corners on safety regulations, equipment maintenance, or proper training.
+Workers must be thoroughly trained and provided with the right safety equipment for their protection and to prevent spills from occurring in the first place.
 If chemical plant owners allow inexperienced employees to handle dangerous chemicals or operate complex machinery, if they push their workers to meet unrealistic production deadlines, or if they fail to inspect and maintain aging equipment, everyone at the plant and in nearby communities will pay the price.

-Our firm is committed to helping those whose lives have been adversely impacted by chemical spills—including plant workers and people who live or work near chemical plants where spills have occurred.
+Our firm is committed to helping people whose lives have been adversely impacted by chemical spills—including plant workers and people who live or work near chemical plants or refineries where spills have occurred.

 How do chemical spills affect nearby communities?

 Depending on the type of chemical, where the spill occurred, and how far it spread until it was contained, chemical spills can affect the environment in many ways.
 It can affect groundwater or other water sources.
 It can release dangerous toxins into the air.
 It can cause fires that are nearly impossible to put out.
 People in the community may need to be evacuated and may experience various damages.
 Individuals and businesses in the area affected by a chemical spill may experience property damage, respiratory problems, and financial losses.

 What are my rights after a chemical spill accident?